cloudfuji/devise_cloudfuji_authenticatable/README.md

 Extra attributes
 ----------------

-When the user is authenticated, Bushido passed along the following extra attributes:
+When the user is authenticated, Cloudfuji passed along the following extra attributes:

 * email - user's email address
 * first_name - user's first name
 * last_name - user's last name
 * locale - user's locale

-If you find any of these attributes useful and want to capture them, add a bushido_extra_attributes method to your User model (or whichever is your devise model).
+If you find any of these attributes useful and want to capture them, add a cloudfuji_extra_attributes method to your User model (or whichever is your devise model).
 Below is an example that saves the email and the locale of a user.

     class User < ActiveRecord::Base
       attr_accessor :ido_id
-      devise :bushido_authenticatable
+      devise :cloudfuji_authenticatable

-      def bushido_extra_attributes(extra_attributes)
+      def cloudfuji_extra_attributes(extra_attributes)
         extra_attributes.each do |name, value|
           case name.to_sym
           when :email